Cholestasis: Causes

 Drugs such as gold salts, nitrofurantoin, anabolic steroids, sulindac, chlorpromazine, erythromycin, prochlorperazine, cimetidine, estrogen, and statins can cause cholestasis and may result in damage to the liver.

 Drug-induced cholestasis

 Acute and chronic cholestasis can be caused by certain drugs or their metabolites.
 Drug-induced cholestasis (DIC) falls under drug-induced liver injury (DILI), specifically the cholestatic or mixed type.
 While some drugs (e.g., acetaminophen) are known to cause DILI in a predictable dose-dependent manner (intrinsic DILI), most cases of DILI are idiosyncratic, i.e., affecting only a minority of individuals taking the medication.
-Seventy-three percent of DIC cases can be attributed to a single prescription medication, commonly antibiotics & antifungals, anti-diabetics, anti-inflammatory, & cardiovascular drugs, psychotropic drugs.
+Seventy-three percent of DIC cases can be attributed to a single prescription medication, commonly antibiotics and antifungals, anti-diabetics, anti-inflammatory, and cardiovascular drugs, psychotropic drugs.
 The exact pathomechanism may vary for different drugs and requires further elucidation.

 Typical symptoms of DIC include pruritus and jaundice, nausea, fatigue, and dark urine, which usually resolve after discontinuation of the offending medication.